-- Conduct industry outreach in the UK in partnership with the Export Control Organisation and other relevant Departments.
+- Conducting industry outreach in the UK in partnership with the Export Control Organisation and other relevant Departments.

-- Supporting implementation of relevant UN Security Council Resolutions, including 1540 (aimed at preventing non-state actor involvement in proliferation)
+- Supporting implementation of relevant United Nations Security Council Resolutions, including Security Council Resolution 1540;

 - Supporting the IAEA, including with implementation of the Joint Comprehensive Plan of Action (JCPOA) with Iran;

 - Providing support to institutions like the EU and UN, including the UN Panels of Experts for relevant sanction regimes.